A cellular topological field theory: Quantization in -polarization

 Denoting by $\mu_\mr{bulk}^{1/2}\in \Dens^{\frac12}\F_b$ the half-density on $\F_b$ associated to the cellular basis, by $\mu^{1/2}=\mu_{\B_\dd}^{1/2} \cdot \mu_\mr{bulk}^{1/2}$ the half-density on $\F$, and by $\mu_\hbar^{1/2}=(\mu_{\B_\dd}^\hbar)^{1/2}\cdot (\mu_\mr{bulk}^\hbar)^{1/2}$ the corresponding normalized half-density, we can rewrite (\ref{QME with bdry term}) as \be \left(\frac{i}{\hbar}\widehat S_\dd^\mr{can}-i\hbar\; \Delta_\mr{bulk}^\mr{can}\right)\;\underbrace{\left(e^{\frac{i}{\hbar}S(A,B)}\mu^{1/2}_\hbar\right)}_{\in \HH^\mr{can}_\dd\widehat\otimes \Dens^{\frac12,\Fun}_\bC(\F_b)}=0 \ee Here $\widehat S_\dd^\mr{can}$, $\Delta_\mr{bulk}^\mr{can}$ are the half-density (``canonical'') versions of the quantum BFV action and of the BV Laplacian, defined by

 for $\phi\in \HH$ and $f\in \Fun(\F_b)$.
 We denote by

-the version of the space of states where states are regarded as half-densities on $\B_\dd$; the superscript $\Fun$ means that we allow half-densities to depend on coordinates, the subscript $\bC$ stands for tensoring the space of half-densities with complex numbers.
+the version of the space of states where states are regarded as half-densities on $\B_\dd$; the superscript $\Fun$ means that we allow half-densities to be depend on coordinates (i.e. $\Fun$ stands for tensoring constant half-densities with functions), the subscript $\bC$ stands for tensoring the space of half-densities with complex numbers.